|Dr. Mark Dean - Biography.com|

 Not long after college, Dean landed a job at IBM, a company he would become associated with for the duration of his career.
 As an engineer, Dean proved to be a rising star at the company.
 Working closely with a colleague, Dennis Moeller, Dean developed the new Industry Standard Architecture (ISA) systems bus, a new system that allowed peripheral devices like disk drives, printers and monitors to be plugged directly into computers.
 The end result was more efficiency and better integration.

 But his groundbreaking work didn't stop there.
 Dean's research at IBM helped change the accessibility and power of the personal computer.
 His work led to the development of the color PC monitor and, in 1999, Dean led a team of engineers at IBM's Austin, Texas, lab to create the first gigahertz chip—a revolutionary piece of technology that is able to do a billion calculations a second.

-In all, Dean holds three of the company's original nine patents and, in total, has more 20 patents associated with his name.
+In all, Dean holds three of the company's original nine patents for the IBM personal computer - a market the company helped create in 1981 and, in total, has more 20 patents associated with his name.

 Biography.com: Mark Dean, Ph.D.